 Reinforce Behavior.
-Stimulant abstinence as objectively measured by point-of-care urine drug testing.
+Stimulant abstinence is objectively measured by point-of-care urine drug testing.
 The point-of-care UDTs measure cocaine, methamphetamine, and amphetamine.
 They will also assess for opiates and oxycodone, and, if applicable, fentanyl.
-A test that is positive for opiates, oxycodone, or fentanyl but negative for stimulants will still earn an incentive, because stimulant use is the focus of the Program.
+A test that is positive for opiates, oxycodone, or fentanyl but negative for stimulants will lead to the member earning an incentive for that visit, because stimulant use is the focus of the Program.
 Because of the presence of synthetic opioids in much of the stimulant drug supply in California, the following steps shall be taken for a member who tests positive for opiates, oxycodone, and/or fentanyl.